-Dr. Julian resides in Knoxville with his wife, Faye, who until retiring was dean of communications and information at the University of Tennessee.
+Dr. Julian lived in Knoxville with his wife, Faye, who until retiring was dean of communications and information at the University of Tennessee.
 His daughter, Jennifer is with the YMCA in Raleigh-Durham, NC, and his son, Jeff, is a salesman in Knoxville.
-He is also the proud owner of Sam, a golden retriever.
+He was also the proud owner of Sam, a golden retriever.

-53. Mark S. Kelly (Centerville, Iowa, August 19, 1926; Bowling Green, Ohio, November 20, 2017) President 1990
+53. Mark S. Kelly

+(Centerville, Iowa, August 19, 1926; Bowling Green, Ohio, November 20, 2017)